Knot surgery formulae for instanton Floer homology I: the main theorem: Integral surgery formulae

 \quad

-In this subsection, we restate Conjecture \ref{conj: general mapping cone} by maps from bent complexes.
-The readers who are not familiar with the constructions in \cite{LY2021large} can safely skip this subsection.
-Suppose $K$ is a null-homologous knot in a closed 3-manifold $Y$.
-Let $\hat{\mu}=q\mu+p\lambda$ with $q>0$ and $\hat{\lambda}=q_0\mu+p_0\lambda$ as chosen in Section \ref{subsec: basic setups}.
-Let $(\widehat{Y}, \widehat{K})$ be the dual knot with respect to $\hat{\mu}$.
+In this subsection, we restate Theorem \ref{thm: general mapping cone} using the language of bent complexes introduced in \cite{LY2021large}.
+Suppose $K$ is a rationally null-homologous knot in a closed 3-manifold $Y$.
+We continue to adopt the notations and conventions from Section \ref{sec: preliminaries} and Section \ref{subsec Fixing the scalars}.

-Putting bypass triangles in (\ref{eq: bypass triangles}) for different $n$ together, we obtain the following diagram:
+Putting bypass triangles in Lemma \ref{lem: bypass n,n+1,mu} for different $n$ together, we obtain the following diagram: